gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 **Sample contracts unique to a round **

-These are contracts are created/deployed for every round created on goerli
+These are contracts that are created/deployed for every round created on goerli

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|